KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

    * Variation between the development and production environment.
    * Development environment is where application is developed.
    * Production environment is where service is set it up.
-   * Each might have diffrenet OS, updates etc.
+   * Each might have different OS, updates etc.
    * Solutions:
      *  Virtualization: Vagrant (used in development environment)
      * Containerization: Docker (used in production environment)